frankfanslc/aranya/README.md

   - Deploy and manage cluster network in device host/runtime with [`abbot`][abbot] container

 - Standard `CSI` with remote access (experimental, see [Remote CSI](./docs/Remote-CSI.md))
-  - Only mount operation happns in remote devices, everything else is your cloud `Kubernetes` cluster's duty
+  - Only mount operation happens in remote devices, everything else is your cloud `Kubernetes` cluster's duty
-  - Dynamic private key generation and deployment for remote devices

 __NOTE:__ For details of the host management, please refer to [Maintenance #Host Management](./docs/Maintenance.md#host-management)